pdidev/tutorial/How To.md

    [0] SUCCESS
    [2] SUCCESS
    ```

+   Additionally, we can run sequentially to facilitate the comparison between logs (in parallel each rank send a `trace` message and the order of writing can be different).

 * The warning states that no data definition can be found for PDI's configuration.
 We shall add some data to PDI in the next step.